 - Go with free/cheap entertainment.
 There are a ton of fun things to do that don’t cost a lot of money.

 - Pick affordable hobbies.
-I’ll never buy a sailboat…
+I’ll never buy a sailboat.

 Do you live a modest lifestyle?
 How do you compare to the EPI’s estimate?

 Passive income is the key to early retirement.
-This year, Joe is increasing his investment in real estate with CrowdStreet.
-He can invest in projects across the U.S. and diversify his real estate portfolio.
-There are many interesting projects available so sign up and check them out.
+This year, Joe is investing in commercial real estate with CrowdStreet.
+They have many projects across the USA so check them out!

 Joe also highly recommends Personal Capital for DIY investors.
-They have many useful tools that will help DIY investors analyze their portfolio and plan for retirement.
+They have many useful tools that will help you reach financial independence.